cppalliance/safe-cpp/proposal/draft.md

 C++ variadics don't convey lifetime constraints from a function's return type to its parameters.
 Calls like `make_unique` and `emplace_back` take parameters `Ts... args` and return an unrelated type `T`.
 This may trigger the borrow checker, because the implementation of the function will produce free regions with unrelated endpoints.
 It's not a soundness issue, but it is a serious usability issue.

-We need an _expression-outlives-constraint_, a programmatic version of _outlives-constrant_ `/(where a : b)`.
+We need an _expression-outlives-constraint_, a programmatic version of _outlives-constraint_ `/(where a : b)`.
 It would consist of an _expression_ in an unevaluated context, which names the actual function parameters and harvests the lifetime constraints implied by those expressions.
 We should name function parameters rather than declvals of their types, because they may be borrow parameters with additional constraints than their template lifetime parameters have.

 In order to name the function parameters, we'll need a trailing _expression-lifetime-constraint_ syntax.
 Something like,